paketo-buildpacks/spring-boot/README.md

 * When contributing to a JVM application:
     * Contributes [Spring Cloud Bindings][b] as an application dependency
       * This enables bindings-aware Spring Boot auto-configuration when [CNB bindings][c] are present during launch
+      * The version of the Spring Cloud Bindings library to install will be determined by (in order):
+        * An explicit value set in `BP_SPRING_CLOUD_BINDINGS_VERSION` by the user
+        * The Spring Boot version from  `<APPLICATION_ROOT>/META-INF/MANIFEST.MF`: Boot 2.x will install Spring Cloud Bindings v1, Boot 3.x will install Spring Cloud Bindings v2
+        * The default value for `BP_SPRING_CLOUD_BINDINGS_VERSION`
     * If `<APPLICATION_ROOT>/META-INF/MANIFEST.MF` contains a `Spring-Boot-Layers-Index` entry
       * Contributes application slices as defined by the layer's index
     * If the application is a reactive web application